-It has a central location, a big open air shopping mall and with the Torre Agbar it also has a really popular sight.
+It is in a central location with a big open air shopping mall and the Torre Agbar which is a popular attraction.
 So why is it not one of the most popular parts of Barcelona?
 At the moment it is not the most beautiful area nor the most buzzing.
 There is a huge construction site around the Placa de les Glories Catalanes which has been there for several years.
-The city of Barcelona started a huge project to make Glories a nice, green, sustainable neigborhood.
+But the city of Barcelona has started a huge project to make Glories a nice, green, sustainable neigborhood.
 Click here if you want to see some interesting videos about the construction process.

 When the construction is finished Glories will be one of the prime locations of Barcelona.
 More and more people will invest into properties and the prices will rise.
-So if you want to be part of the new Glories without spending huge amounts of money you should look for a flat right now!
+So if you want to be part of the new Glories without spending huge amounts of money now is the time to look for a new flat!

 L’Hospitalet de Llobegrat, with over 250.000 inhabitants it is the second largest town of Catalonia.
 It is located between the river “Llobegrat” and the southwestern city limit of Barcelona.
-Different to its bigger brother it has a skyline with at least thirteen buildings over 60 meters.
+Unlike its bigger brother, it has a skyline with at least thirteen buildings over 60 meters.

-L’Hospitalet is still known as a depressed suburb so why do we think that it is an Up and Coming Neighborhood in Barcelona?
+L’Hospitalet is still known as a run-down suburb so why do we think that it is an Up and Coming Neighborhood in Barcelona?

 Because the economy has improved recently and the government is working on the infrastructure.
 For example, there are 4 metro lines which connect L’Hospitalet to Barcelona (L1, L5, L8 and the L9 Sud).

 Besides that you can enjoy all the benefits of living in Barcelona without paying huge amounts of money for your flat AND you can avoid the tourist hotspots.

-The prime areas of Barcelona like Eixample or Gracia are so popular that properties are not affordable anymore.
-More and more people start to move into the less popular districts of the city and that what makes them popular.
+The prime areas of Barcelona like Eixample or Gracia are so popular that buyers are being priced out of the market.
+More and more people are starting to move into the less popular districts of the city and attracting investment from international as well as domestic buyers

 What do you think about our selection of Up and Coming Neighborhoods in Barcelona?
-Did we miss one?
+Did we miss any out?
 Let us know in the comments!
 Are you looking to buy or sell a property?
 We’re here for you SuiteLifers!